Feedback Loops Are the Only Truth

 Feedback loops are the only truth.

-Truth arrives like the way you reach for your phone at the exact moment you promised yourself you would stop.
+Truth shows up like your hand moving toward your phone at the exact moment you promised yourself you were done.

-Truth arrives like the plant, angled, persistent, obeying forces you do not negotiate with.
+Truth shows up like the plant, angled, persistent, obedient to forces you do not negotiate with.

 They matter because they are how life confesses.